What is 4-H Council?

 The 4-H Council is not a policy setting body nor does it approve the focus of Extension 4-H Youth Development programming.

 4-H Council representatives have these responsibilities:

 - Represent the opinions of your club

 - Work on Council activities

-4-H Council meetings are generally held the second Thursday, 7:00 p.m. at the Extension Office in these months:
+4-H Council meetings are generally held the first Thursday, 7:00 p.m. at the Extension Office in these months: